 What is changing with my 60+ and Freedom pass?

-Free travel for Older Person’s Freedom Pass and 60+ customers will be temporarily suspended during morning peak hours, 0430 to 0900, Monday to Friday.
-The change, to be introduced on Monday 15 June, aims to support the agreement with Government to help conserve space on public transport for people who have to use it to return to work.
+Free travel for Older Person’s Freedom Pass and 60+ customers will be suspended during morning peak hours, 0430 to 0900, Monday to Friday.
+The change, introduced on Monday 15 June 2020, supports the agreement with Government to help support and maintain social distancing where possible and provide additional reassurance as more customers return to public transport and as London recovers from the pandemic.
 Older Person’s Freedom Pass and 60+ card will continue to be valid at all other times on weekdays and all day on weekends and Bank Holidays.

 Why is TfL doing this?

-These changes are being introduced following the agreement with Government, which asked that changes to free travel be introduced as part of the recent finance and funding deal for Transport for London.
-These temporary arrangements will help reduce the risk of crowding at the busiest times which would mean that social distancing would be more difficult to maintain.
+These changes were introduced following the agreement with Government, which asked that changes to free travel be introduced as part of the recent finance and funding deal for Transport for London.
+These arrangements will help reduce the risk of crowding at the busiest times which would mean that social distancing would be more difficult to maintain.

 How many people are affected by this change?